 There may be other brand names for this medicine.

 When This Medicine Should Not Be Used

 Do not use this medicine if you have had an allergic reaction to oxymorphone, morphine, codeine, or other narcotic pain medicines.
 Do not use this medicine during an asthma attack, or if you have severe asthma, trouble breathing, hypercarbia or hypercapnia (too much carbon dioxide in your blood), or moderate to severe liver disease.
 Do not use the extended-release tablet if you have paralytic ileus (blockage of the intestine).

 Tablet, Long Acting Tablet

-- It is best to take this medicine on an empty stomach, at least one hour before or two hours after a meal.
+- Take this medicine on an empty stomach, at least 1 hour before or 2 hours after a meal.

 If a dose is missed: